aneeqgulzar/react-vite-appointments/README.md

 So let's go ahead and let me give you a brief overview about it.

 #  React-vite User Appointment Management System
-I have deployed the app here, feel free to check it out: https://hiring-test-task-rose.vercel.app

-If the link dosn't work for some reason then shoot me an email which I will link at the end of this document.